The General Knowledge Test assesses the skills and knowledge all candidates need to begin effective careers as professional educators.

 |Reference Materials Provided for This Test||

-A four-function calculator is provided at the test site.
+An on-screen four-function calculator is provided.
 Examinees may not bring their own calculator.

 Please read them now.